jdaw1/placemat/Documentation/page_level.md

 Even better, use a diagonal slash for a half glass and a cross for a whole.

 This is activated by the parameter WaterBoxes, which takes one of the values: `/Glasses` (so the water boxes appear on the glasses pages); `/TastingNotes` (on the tasting-note pages); `/Both`; or `/None`.
-The number of boxes is WaterBoxesNum, each of which is no bigger than WaterBoxesSizeMax on each side, the gap&divide;box ratio being `WaterBoxesGapProportionSize`.
+The number of boxes is `WaterBoxesNum`, each of which is no bigger than `WaterBoxesSizeMax` on each side, the gap&divide;box ratio being `WaterBoxesGapProportionSize`.

 On glasses pages boxes should appear on the lower-right of the page for right-handed drinkers, and lower-left for left-handers.
 Tasters&rsquo; handedness is set by `LeftHanders`, an array of the text of the name of known left-handers, whether or not at this tasting.
 If a name within `Names` is duplicated, and both are to be left-handed, that name must appear twice within `LeftHanders`.

+### Superfluous

 If there are multiple pages of glasses, by `GlassesOnSheets`, then on which of these pages should water boxes they appear?
-For simplicity, `WaterBoxesOverrideShowEverySheet` being true overrides the complexity in the next few sentences, putting water boxes on every sheet (of glasses or of tasting notes, per `WaterBoxes`).
+For simplicity, `WaterBoxesOverrideShowEverySheet` being true overrides the complexity in the next paragraph, putting water boxes on every sheet (of glasses or of tasting notes, per `WaterBoxes`).

-But if `WaterBoxesOverrideShowEverySheet` is false, the presence or absence is controlled, for the right handers, by the array of booleans `WaterBoxesShowRight`; and for the lefties by `WaterBoxesShowLeft`.
+If `WaterBoxesOverrideShowEverySheet` is false, the presence or absence is controlled, for the right handers, by the array of booleans `WaterBoxesShowRight`; and for the lefties by `WaterBoxesShowLeft`.
 `WaterBoxesShowRight` and `WaterBoxesShowLeft` must be the same length as GlassesOnSheets.
 The default values of `WaterBoxesShowRight` and `WaterBoxesShowLeft` refer to `PageOrderingGlasses`: `WaterBoxesShowRight` defaults to true for the last page in each &lsquo;session&rsquo;, and `WaterBoxesShowLeft` for the first.
 There is an analgous parameter `WaterBoxesShowTN`, used for water boxes on the tasting-note sheets.